Your Student Record

 Submission of Written Work

 Late work may be submitted only with instructor approval and according to instructor policies.
-Adding or changing courses after registration ends does not warrant an exception to this policy.
+Joining a class late by adding or changing courses after registration does not warrant an exception to this policy.

 Exclusion From a Course